Fowler's toad © Joe Crowley

 Biology

 Fowler’s toads may begin calling in late April but usually breed in May, when evening temperatures are above 14ºC.
 Cool weather may interrupt the breeding season, resulting in staggered groups of tadpoles being born, which then complete their metamorphosis at different times during the summer.
-Each female may lay up to 12,000 eggs.
+Each female may lay up to 2,000 to 10,000 eggs.
 At cool temperatures, tadpole development is a bit slower than that of the American toad.
-Maturity may be reached as early as one year but normally takes two years.
-Individuals up to four years old have been found in the wild.
+Tadpoles transform into juvenile toads after six to eight weeks.
+Females mature after two to three years, while males mature more quickly.
+Individuals up to five years old have been found in the wild.

 Both adult toads and their tadpoles have poison glands in the skin that reduce their susceptibility to predators.
 A dog that picks up a toad will drop it and may foam at the mouth but will not be hurt.
 These toads eat insects and small creatures that live in soil, such as worms and slugs.